 If you believe you are having a medical or psychiatric emergency, please call 911 or go to your nearest hospital emergency department.

-Patients who need a higher level of care will be charged a higher facility fee.
-The facility fee is based on how involved the illness or injury is and the patient’s specific needs and resources required such as time with nurses and technical staff, special equipment and other services, only some of which occur at the bedside.
-A facility fee is necessary to maintain emergency preparedness and provide life-saving care for critically ill patients.
+Patients who need a higher level of care will have a higher charge.
+The charge is based on how involved the illness or injury is and the patient’s specific needs and resources required.

-A level 1 facility fee may be charged for a medical condition that can be diagnosed and addressed with very few steps, while a level 5 facility fee may be charged for a condition that requires multiple types of tests to diagnose and multiple complex clinical interventions to address.
-It is important to note that the facility fee level is not determined solely based on a patient’s diagnosis.
-The services rendered at the bedside and the coordination of care required by the specific patient’s condition could result in a different facility fee charge than another patient with the same diagnosis.
+A level 1 charge covers medical conditions that can be diagnosed and treated with very few steps.
+A level 5 charge is for patients who need the most complex care, including multiple tests and complex clinical interventions.
+It is important to note that the charge is not based solely based on a patient’s diagnosis.
+The services provided at the bedside and the coordination of care required by the specific patient’s condition could result in a different charge than another patient with the same diagnosis.

 The information below does not apply to patients who have health insurance through Medicaid, other government programs, an employer, or the private insurance market.
 If a patient has health insurance, the amount the patient owes will depend on their plan and can include deductibles, co-payments and co-insurances.
 If you have health insurance, you should call your health insurer to find out what you would need to pay for services at Children’s Colorado.

-The following table shows our average facility fee charges including self-pay discounts for Current Procedural Terminology (CPT) Codes.
+The following table shows our average charges including self-pay discounts for Current Procedural Terminology (CPT) Codes.